mauriciopoppe/blog/site/content/notes/computer-graphics/quaternions.md

 Euler angles (pitch, yaw, roll) suffer from **gimbal lock**, an irreversible loss of a rotational degree of freedom when two axes align.
 Standard $3 \times 3$ rotation matrices require 9 numbers to store 3 degrees of freedom.
 Over thousands of animation frames, matrix multiplications accumulate numerical precision drift that warps geometry unless restored by costly Gram-Schmidt orthonormalization.

-In 1843, William Rowan Hamilton realized that rotating vectors in 3D space requires a 4D algebraic system called **quaternions**.
+In 1843, William Rowan Hamilton realized that rotating vectors in 3D space requires a 4D algebraic system called <span data-term="quaternion" class="math-term-trigger cursor-help">quaternions</span>.

 A quaternion $q$ consists of a real scalar component $s$ and a 3D imaginary vector component $\mathbf{v}$: